This is a continuation of the orthographic and oblique tutorial, be sure to check it out if you get confused!

 True isometric is done with a 90-54.736=35.264° angle from ground plane:

 (as you can see, it doesn’t line up perfectly, because Inkscape, while more designed for making these kinds of diagrams than Krita, doesn’t have tools to manipulate the line’s angle in degrees)

 This is a bit of an awkward angle, and on top of that, it doesn’t line up with pixels sensibly, so for videogames an angle of 30° from the ground plane is used.

 Alright, so, let’s make an isometric out of our boy then.

 We make a new document, and add a vector layer.

-On the vector layer, we select the straight line tool, start a line and then hold Shift to make it snap to angles.
+On the vector layer, we select the straight line tool, start a line and then hold the Shift key to make it snap to angles.
 This’ll allow us to make a 30° setup like above:

 We then import some of the frames from the animation via.

 Then crop it by setting the crop tool to Layer, and use to remove any background.
 I also set the layers to 50% opacity.
 We then align the vectors to them:

-To resize a vector but keep its angle, you just select it with the shape handling tool (the white arrow) drag on the corners of the bounding box to start moving them, and then press Shift to constrain the ratio.
+To resize a vector but keep its angle, you just select it with the shape handling tool (the white arrow) drag on the corners of the bounding box to start moving them, and then press the Shift key to constrain the ratio.
 This’ll allow you to keep the angle.

 The lower image is ‘the back seen from the front’, we’ll be using this to determine where the ear should go.